pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 ## Improvements and last thoughts

 I finally reached a solution I could use in my day-to-day life, with only small quirks I don't mind dealing with.
+Here's a video showcasing the setup I'm using daily :

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_opC1bHSuY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I still have to manually create the new mode and add it to the virtual display after every reboot.
 It would be really nice to have the Pi detect the resolution of the monitor and use it to automatically configure the virtual display on the laptop.
 However, since I'm of the kind who rarely reboots their computers and I already spent quite some time on this project, I moved on from it without taking care of this part.